iszczesniak/cpp/categories/index.md

 * dereference: `*<expr>`
 * increment: `++<expr>`, `<expr>++`

-## Modern C++: changes
+## The definitions of lvalues and rvalues

+It is difficult to find a concise and correct definition of lvalues and rvalues in C++.
+The C++ standard, which has about 1500 pages, defines them is various places, as needed, all over the document.

-In modern C++ new expression categories were introduced: prvalue, glvalue, and xvalue.
+Furthermore, in modern C++ new expression categories were introduced: prvalue, glvalue, and xvalue.
 However, the most important categories are still lvalue, and rvalue.

 We need to learn the details of the lvalue and rvalue categories to understand and efficiently use the modern C++.
 For instance, the